maxwestphal/DTAmc/README.md

 The implemented methods are also applicable in the extended case of more than two subpopulations of interest (i.e. multiclass classification problems).

 **NOTE: THIS IS AN EARLY DEVELOPMENT VERSION.
-NOT RECOMMENDED FOR SERIOUS APPLICATION.**
+VALIDITY OF RESULTS IS NOT GUARANTEED!**

 ---